Overview

 cd /web/pleasanter/Implem.Pleasanter

-sudo -u <User who will execute Pleasanter> /usr/local/bin/dotnet Implem.Pleasanter.dll
+sudo -u <User who will start Pleasanter> /usr/local/bin/dotnet Implem.Pleasanter.dll

 ```

-2. While it is running, execute the following command in another terminal to confirm that Pleasanter is running.
+2. While running, execute the following command in another terminal to verify that Pleasanter is running.
 Exit with "Ctrl+C".

 * Execution command